From a Finance IS to a Finance Data System

 Make data reliable to use it well

 Some of the so-called referential data are quite stable over time.
-This includes the inventory of material resources and the number of clients.
+These include an inventory of material resources and the number of customers.

 In addition, to be fully reliable, some data will need to be linked to other information.
 It is therefore necessary to achieve a higher level of organizational integration and decompartmentalization of the business lines.